All Episodes

 And he told his son, you're getting too radicalized here.

-Because there isn't going to be an Israel in two years.
+You need to just dial this back because there isn't going to be an Israel in two years.

-He spoke his son spoke often of his hatred for Jews and his hatred for Israel and all this.
+He spoke, his son spoke often of his hatred for Jews and his hatred for Israel and all this.

-The point was I don't think the guy ever was living the American dream.
+The point was, I don't think the guy ever was living the American dream.

 And if he was, then the stories about how his wife radicalized him have to be somewhat true.